Windos/windos.github.io/_posts/2018-01-25-crouton-password.md

 They are popping up; the user just didn't process them into something that needs to be actioned.

-To be fair, these notifications in Windows 7 are pathetic:
+To be fair, these notifications in Windows 7 are pathetic.

 [![Password Reminder - Win7](/images/crouton-password/win7.png)](/images/crouton-password/win7.png)

-Windows 10 switched to toasts and they are a step up, but I think we can do
+Windows 10 switched to toasts and they are a step up, but I think we can do better.
-better:

 [![Password Reminder - Win10](/images/crouton-password/win10.jpg)](/images/crouton-password/win10.jpg)

-*Note: I don't know what the situation was like in Windows 8/8.1, I don't remember every joining that OS to a domain.*
+*Note: I don't know what the situation was like in Windows 8/8.1, I don't remember ever joining that OS to a domain.*

 ### Get to the Point!